ChalitaCh/CMEECourseWork/Week7/README.md

 - Building the workflow for reproducible and automated data analyses using Python by subprocess packages
 - Introduction to the Jupyter notebook, set-up and the basic untility

-All the scripts used Mac OS Big Sur version 11.6.
+All the scripts used MacOS Monterey, version  12.1. and Python version 3.8.8.
 A comprehensive list of all files and scripts within the Week 2 directory is provided below.

 ## Code